Joll59/mjolnir/CONTRIBUTING.md

 ## Issue Management

 * currently carried out manually by: [joll59](https://github.com/joll59), give him time, he will respond.

-# Thank You!
+## Thank You

 Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.